The Last Days<br>of Raggedy<br>Anne & Andy

 They both backed away from the respected entrances until they were back at the Cashier’s Nook.

-“Gotcha,” he replied under a nervous whimper.
+“Gotcha,” he replied with a nervous whimper.

 Anne quickly dodged through the ‘On Sale’ clothes racks at the back of the store until she reached the door with the “Employees Only” sign on it.
 She tightened her grip on her Mossberg shotgun; her sweaty palms still gripping the handles tightly.
 With all the power she had, she sent her big right leather army booted leg thrusting at the large metal door handle.
 The lever pushed in harshly and the heavy reinforced door pushed violently outward.